The-Harsh-Vardhan/Project-Website/README.md

 Acknowledgements
 ----------------

-We extend our gratitude to all contributors and open-source resources that made this project possible.
+I extend my gratitude to all contributors and open-source resources that made this project possible.

-* * * * *

-For any inquiries or support, please contact [Your Contact Information].